 Is the JM Press better for my shoulders?

 When compared to a more conventional bench press, most likely.
 Your arms are less abducted, and there is little to no movement at the shoulder joint.
-The JM Press’s main motion comes from elbow flexion-extension, which means there shouldn’t be discomfort on your shoulder during the exercise.
-Of course, if you have a pre-existing shoulder injury, you should consult with your doctor before training.
+The JM press’s main motion comes from elbow flexion-extension, which is generally easier on your shoulders.
+Of course, if you have a pre-existing shoulder injury, you should consult with a doctor before training.

-The JM Press is an exercise that places significant amounts of tension on the triceps, and therefore the elbow joint.
-It is advised that you start with a low and manageable load and ascend the weight-used through your sets.
-Warming up will help you protect your elbows and ensure you do not strain the triceps.
+The JM Press is an exercise that places significant amounts of tension on your triceps, and therefore your elbow joints.
+Warming up will help you protect your elbows and ensure you do not strain your triceps.
+Start with a low and manageable load and ascend the weight-used through your sets.